-I have elsewhere described the tendency of post-conflict power-sharing towards policy stagnation and economic cartelisation that cripples the short-term prospects for transformation McAuliffe 2017).
+I have elsewhere described the tendency of post-conflict power-sharing towards policy stagnation and economic cartelisation that cripples the short-term prospects for transformation (McAuliffe 2017c).
 It is important to remember, however, that these once-off political settlements are supplemented (and sometimes succeeded) by ongoing processes of mediation, contestation and collaboration in areas like security, markets, capital, resources and public appointments that will draw on longer-established ways of doing things (Salmon and Anderson, 2013: 44).
 Indeed, these constantly modified settlements are increasingly understood as crucial to all longer-term development and peacebuilding.
 Successful transitions are those where settlements ‘are deepened, made more democratically inclusive and gradually institutionalised through security and service delivery out to the edge of the national territory’ (Craig and Porter, 2014: 2).
 However, elite settlements are rarely composed exclusively of statesmen and faction-leaders intent on institutionalising peace, or where these figures exist they can rarely divorce leadership from other claims to patronage or clientelism.
 Even those who are not involved as government or faction leaders may have benefitted from conflict in terms of power and prestige sufficiently to develop a ‘political-criminal nexus’ between the governing establishment and the criminal underworld so powerful its demands have to be taken into account (Godson, 2003: 260).
-In states like South Africa and East Timor, new elites like the black community or resistance leaders benefit from the inequitable structures of the old system.
-Peacebuilding does little to affect these dynamics.
-As Cheng puts it, the institutions or norms fostered by liberal interveners ‘have such difficulty taking root [because] informal actors exploit their political connections to manipulate the rules of the game.
-Ex-combatant leaders, key business owners, and other powerful informal actors combine their political influence to leverage three important advantages: stores of conflict capital, access to insider information, and substantial financial resources’ (Cheng, 2013, 73).
+In states like South Africa and East Timor, new elites, for instance among the black community or resistance leaders, benefit from the inequitable structures of the old system.
+Peacebuilding does little to affect these dynamics (Cheng, 2013, 73).

 While scholars in the transformative turn place much faith in the resistant capability of communities and grassroots organisations to alter social structures, their repertoires of action are often subtle and non-confrontational forms of self-exclusion or boycott (Fatogoma, 2017: 18-19).
 By contrast, the most powerful informal elites have much broader repertoires of action.
 They enjoy power in the classic Weberian sense of the capacity to realise their will even where others oppose it – they have sufficiently loyal and clear constituencies to mobilise public demonstrations, can amass sufficient means of control or coercion to deploy strategic violence to maintain or alter the balance of resources (Boyle, 2009).
 They can credibly wield the threat of capital flight, while political parties function as tools of their entrenched interests.
 While the putative majority beneficiaries of transformative justice are diffuse and latent, the minority of elites are easier to organise and more coherent.
-These substate vested interests have great bargaining leverage with state elites or peacebuilders, who may be too weak or too distant to confront them, to say nothing of the grassroots actors TJ seeks to empower.
+These sub-state vested interests have great bargaining leverage with state elites or peacebuilders, who may be too weak or too distant to confront them, to say nothing of the grassroots actors TJ seeks to empower.
 Elites mobilise to counter economic reform or alternative welfare modalities.
 The post-conflict political economy calculus that emerges orients elites towards traditionally legitimate forms of patronage generation that undermines institutional governance models (Barma, 2012: 274).